config-syncer/config-syncer/README.md

 ---

-**Config Syncer binaries collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
-To disable stats collection, run the operator with the flag** `--enable-analytics=false`.

----

 ## Support

 To speak with us, please leave a message on [our website](https://appscode.com/contact/).
 To receive product announcements, follow us on [Twitter](https://twitter.com/AppsCodeHQ).